Why should I learn this stuff?

 WHERE (LastName = 'Adams' OR LastName = 'Brown')

-AND FirstName = 'Edward'
+AND FirstName = 'Edward' Highlight and Execute

 SELECT FirstName, LastName